jasonwjones/essterm/README.md

 uses a pure-Java library to create a text mode interface that works over a terminal.

+## Building

+Update logback.xml to not print info messages.
+Edit the one in src/main/resources Run mvn package

+## Notes

+### Most-Specific-Wins Formatting

+A formatting technique that can be thought of as Cascading Style Sheets for an multi-dimensional data set.
+For example, some general formatting rules that are useful:

+ * Two decimals globally
+ * No decimals for Actual and Budget
+ * Something about a measure

+## Roadmap / Feature Ideas

+ * Query operations in a separate thread
+ * Add member selector
+ * Global formatting
+ * Exporting data
+ * Configuring keybindings

 ## Version History

+# 0.0.2

+ * Respects use aliases option
+ * Setting indentation works
+ * Cleaned up error handing on connections
+ * Don't show duplicate on recent server list
+ * Show custom #Missing text if it's set
+ * Zoom in and keep selection now works (capital A hotkey instead of a)
+ * Can now clear a single data cell (from data cell actions menu)
+ * Can now enter cell data
+ * Cleaned up launcher menu, made grid bigger, enhanced about dialog

 # 0.0.1